RNA: Enhancer RNAs

-Regulatory RNA in prokaryotes
+Small RNA in prokaryotes

+Small RNA

 At first, regulatory RNA was thought to be a eukaryotic phenomenon, a part of the explanation for why so much more transcription in higher organisms was seen than had been predicted.
 But as soon as researchers began to look for possible RNA regulators in bacteria, they turned up there as well, termed as small RNA (sRNA).
 Currently, the ubiquitous nature of systems of RNA regulation of genes has been discussed as support for the RNA World theory.
+There are indications that the enterobacterial sRNAs are involved in various cellular processes and seem to have significant role in stress responses such as membrane stress, starvation stress, phosphosugar stress and DNA damage.
+Also, it has been suggested that sRNAs have been evolved to have important role in stress responses because of their kinetic properties that allow for rapid response and stabilisation of the physiological state.
 Bacterial small RNAs generally act via antisense pairing with mRNA to down-regulate its translation, either by affecting stability or affecting cis-binding ability.
 Riboswitches have also been discovered.
 They are cis-acting regulatory RNA sequences acting allosterically.
 They change shape when they bind metabolites so that they gain or lose the ability to bind chromatin to regulate expression of genes.

+CRISPR RNA

 Archaea also have systems of regulatory RNA.
 The CRISPR system, recently being used to edit DNA in situ, acts via regulatory RNAs in archaea and bacteria to provide protection against virus invaders.